MTechMobileDevelopment/MTech-Mobile-Development/Unit 1 /1.1 Introduction to Swift and Playgrounds/README.md

 ## Extra Practice ##

-For a deeper introduction to the Swift language, invite students to review all or parts of A Swift Tour in the Swift Programming Language Guide.
-After they read the guide, invite them to build a playground that uses some of the more advanced features they just learned about.
+For a deeper introduction to the Swift language, review all or parts of A Swift Tour in the Swift Programming Language Guide.
+After you have read the guide, build a playground that uses some of the more advanced features you just learned about.